 Cons of using ESIM cards

-- Less choice – depending on which provider you pick, you may not have as much option of network operators compared to if you purchase a local SIM.
-Prices may not always be the cheapest depending on the country/plan you pick.
+- Less choice – depending on which provider you pick, you may not have as many options of network operators compared to if you purchase a local SIM.
+Prices also may not always be the cheapest depending on the country/plan you pick.

 What type of travellers are eSIMs best for?